Mushymato/MiscMapActionsProperties/docs/actions.md

     - 2: Down
     - 3: Left
     - -1: Keep original direction
-- If `fadeToBlack` is false, teleport the player without doing normal warp fade to black, this also does not trigger any on warp effects.
+- If `fadeToBlack` is false, teleport the player without doing normal warp fade to black, this also does not trigger any on warp effects.'
+- If `relative` is true, move the player relative to the originating position.
+For map `Action` and `TouchAction`, this is the tile that supplied the action, for `TriggerAction`, this is the player's tile.

 ### mushymato.MMAP_PoolEntry [facingDirection] [velocity] [soundcue]